UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_t_rand.rst

 .. code-block::

-    Examples:
+    -- Example:
     my_rand.report_config(VOID);

 set_rand_seeds()
 ----------------------------------------------------------------------------------------------------------------------------------
-Configures the randomization seeds by using a string or the actual seed values.
+Configures the randomization seeds by using a string or the two actual seed values.
 Default values are defined by C_RAND_INIT_SEED_1 and C_RAND_INIT_SEED_2 in adaptations_pkg. ::

     set_rand_seeds(str)